McNealConsulting/BlazorNet8Demo/README.md

 ### Notes:
     1. Client-side services were omitted for this demo.
     2. I used a very separated architecture to demonstrate a comprehension, I don't typically prefer over-architected software.
+    3. Add / Update buttons are not implemented yet.

 ## Installation
 - Simply Clone this repository
 - Build and run the solution in Visual Studio 2022 (.Net 8 required)